ndb796/Poison-Frogs-OneShotKillAttack-PyTorch/README.md

 > Poison Frogs!
 Targeted Clean-Label Poisoning Attacks on Neural Networks

+* This repository provides simple PyTorch implementations for a <b>One-Shot Kill Attack</b> method.
+* This repository shows attack success rates that are similar to the success rates in the original paper.
+* If you have questions about this repository, please send an e-mail to me (dongbinna@postech.ac.kr) or make an issue.

 ### (Source Codes) PyTorch implementation: One-Shot Kill Poison Attack

 1. [One-Shot Kill Poison Attack: Targeted Clean-Label Poisoning Attacks <b>(ResNet)</b>](%5BOne_Shot_Kill_Poison_Attack%5D_Poison_Frogs_Targeted_Clean_Label_Poisoning_Attacks_(AlexNet).ipynb)